 Jesus is the answer.
-By living a life of gratitude for what He has done, and seeking to bring others into His kingdom as well, the Japanese may experience the sort of rest that seems so hard to find among this culture.
+By living a life of gratitude for what He has done, and seeking to bring others into His kingdom as well, the Japanese may experience the sort of rest and community belonging that seems so hard to find in this culture.
 The rest that Jesus offers also comes with purpose and honor - highly valued traits in Japanese culture.